nestjs/terminus/README.md

 ```

-For more information, [see docs](https://docs.nestjs.com/recipes/terminus) or for the [internal documentation](https://nestjs.github.io/terminus/)
+For more information, [see docs](https://docs.nestjs.com/recipes/terminus) or [internal documentation](https://nestjs.github.io/terminus/).
+You can find further samples in the [samples/](https://github.com/nestjs/terminus/tree/master/sample) folder of this repository.

 ## Support